 Feeding low-protein diets supplemented with crystalline amino acids might be beneficial to reduce the risk of necrotic enteritis (Dahiya et al., 2007).
 To improve protein digestibility and therefore reduce the proliferation of C. perfringens, proteases may be added to the feed.

-Animal fats tend to increase the counts of Clostridium perfringens; thus, they should be replaced by vegetable fat sources.
+These fats tend to increase the count of Clostridium perfringens; thus, they should be replaced by higher quality and/or vegetable fats, respectively.